 This is our first attempt at creating a resource that contains salary information for entry-level criminal prosecutors nationwide.

-We gathered this data by calling multiple offices in the 50 largest cities in the United States.
+We gathered this data by calling multiple offices in the 50 largest cities in the United States, plus making sure we have at least one city from every state, for a total of 72 cities.
 While we’ve been able to gather enough data to release our research, we still welcome anonymous contributions to help further improve our data.

 You can submit anonymous data using the Have A Tip? button at the top of the chart.

 As the number of contributions increases, the quality of the dataset will improve alongside and will provide potential district attorneys with accurate information about potential salaries and bonuses in different cities across the USA.
 We’ll also be updating this information with publicly available resources as we find them.

 That’ll give law students and future district attorneys the best opportunity of applying to more lucrative markets.

 The District Attorney is typically the top criminal prosecutor for a given city or region, while everyone who works for the district attorney’s office is known as either an assistant district attorney or as a deputy district attorney.

 The job of a district attorney is to represent the people of his/her county after determining whether an individual faced with criminal charges has enough evidence to form a case against them.

 Is being an ADA a good job?